davidsneighbour/kollitsch.dev/README.md

 This configures the Hugo server so you can access the site from other machines (and mobile devices) in your local network.
 Again: you *MUST NOT* commit this file to any public code versioning system as it contains private information.

 To start the development server, run `npm run server`, which runs the Hugo server with more or less paranoid settings (show translation issues, template issues, be verbose, debug, the more, the better).
-Running just `hugo server` will start Hugo on [localhost:1313](http://localhost:1313).
+For example, running just `hugo server` will start Hugo on [localhost:1313](http://localhost:1313).

 ## Release